 It’s pretty common for me to groan when I see some article berating Millennials or making some other terrible stereotypical criticism.
 However, there’s little doubt there aren’t natural behavioral tendencies between generations and their relationship to technology.

 Each generation has its own distinct characteristics, one of such is how they use technology.
 With technology rapidly innovating at a breakneck speed, the gap between each generation also impacts the way each age group uses various technological platforms to make their life much easier – both in life and at the workplace.
-BrainBoxol

 BrainBoxol developed this infographic, The Tech Evolution And How We All Fit In, that details each of the generations and some of the behaviors they have in common with regard to technology adoption.
-Some examples include:

 - Millennials or Generation Y (Born 1977 to 1996) – primarily utilize text messaging and social media.
+Millennials were the first generation to grow up with social media and smartphones and continue to be the generation with the broadest usage of technology.

 - Generation Z, iGen, or Centennials (Born 1996 and later) – primarily utilize handheld communication devices and accessories to communicate.
 In fact, they’re on messaging apps 57% of the time they’re using their smartphones.